40tude/Mult_With_NAND/Readme.md

-Mostly a proof of conscept in order to "play" with pytest
+Mostly a proof of concept in order to "play" with pytest

 Otherwise ./src/main shows how to multiply or add 4 binary operands using only NAND gates